ImayaBharathi/Feedback_application/README.md

 # Feedback_application for H20

-This is a feedback application has rating, comment and a file submission.
+This is a feedback application having options for rating, comment and a file submission.

 # Prerequisite